 But the Tarot is more than a pack of cards; it is a filing system for your own thoughts, ideas, and emotions.
 It grows as you grow.
 It can be used for light-hearted games, for storytelling, for creative problem solving, as a memory aid, a meditative or contemplative focus, or as a tool for psychic development and divination.
 The perceived source of inspiration varies with each individual.
 For some, it is one’s Higher Self, for others it may be deep consciousness, the Akashic records, master teachers, guides, angels, or the divinity of one’s understanding.
 Tarot nourishes the soul – it is a celebration of life!

-Historic Cards: Photo-reproductions and careful recreations of historic Tarots are available today, but few are purchased in the United States because their suit cards (pips) lack the scenic images that Americans have come to rely on in English decks.
+Historic Cards: Photo-reproductions and careful recreations of historic Tarots are available today, but relatively few are purchased in the United States because their suit cards (pips) lack the scenic images that Americans have come to rely on in English decks.
 With few exceptions, books written in English reference only the English system,

 but a new book is now available…